-(i) During the Term, to the extent eligible under the applicable plans and programs, Executive and Executive's family shall be entitled to participate in the Company's medical, dental, and vision plan at no cost to Executive and to such other plans and programs made available to employees of the Company generally.
+- (i) During the Term, to the extent eligible under the applicable plans and programs, Executive and Executive's family shall be entitled to participate in the Company's medical, dental, and vision plan at no cost to Executive and to such other plans and programs made available to employees of the Company generally.
 The terms and conditions of Executive's participation in any employee benefit plan or program shall be subject to the terms and conditions of such plan or program, as may be modified by the Company from time to time.
-Nothing in this Agreement shall preclude the Company from amending or terminating any employee benefit plan or program.

-gym member.

-(ii) The Company shall provide a reasonable stipend for a gym membership so long as Executive submits proof annually that Executive is an active

-(e) Paid Time Off.
+Nothing in this Agreement shall preclude the Company from amending or terminating any employee benefit plan or program. - (ii) The Company shall provide a reasonable stipend for a gym membership so long as Executive submits proof annually that Executive is an active gym member. - (e) Paid Time Off.
 Executive shall be entitled 25 days of paid time off ("PTO") each full calendar year (prorated to reflect any partial calendar year during which you are employed by the Company pursuant to this Agreement), to be taken in accordance with the Company's PTO policies as in effect from time to time.
-Any PTO shall be taken at the reasonable and mutual convenience of the Company and Executive.
+Any PTO shall be taken at the reasonable and mutual convenience of the Company and Executive. - (f) Other Expenses.

-(f) Moving Expenses.
-The Company will reimburse Executive for all reasonable moving expenses to the New York metropolitan area upon submission by Executive of receipts detailing the moving expenses.

-(g) Other Expenses.
 The Company will reimburse Executive for all reasonable expenses in the performance of Executive's duties under the Agreement, in accordance with the Company's standard reimbursement policies.
 Executive further agrees to comply with the Company's reimbursement procedures and with the conditions for reimbursements as required by the Internal Revenue Code and the rules and regulations thereunder in connection with the incurring and reporting of business expenses.

-4. Termination of Agreement.
+4. Termination of Agreement